pombredanne/FileBlock.Info/README.md

 hashdb expand_identified_blocks FileBlock.Info identified_blocks.txt
 ```
 ##Aquire Copy
 Follow @FileBlocks on Twitter for more information or send a Direct Message a.k.a.
-DM for more details.
+DM for specific questions.
 <br><br>
 UPDATE: Started V2 with all the great artifacts but way less bandwidth requirements for distribution.
 ##Code